intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ### Known issues

-#### 1. Ubuntu 22.04 and Linux kernel 6.2.0 may cause performance bad (driver version < stable_775_20_20231219)
+#### 1. Potential suboptimal performance with Linux kernel 6.2.0

-For driver version < stable_775_20_20231219, the performance on Linux kernel 6.2.0 is worse than Linux kernel 5.19.0.
-You can use `sudo apt update && sudo apt install -y intel-i915-dkms intel-fw-gpu` to install the latest driver to solve this issue (need reboot OS).
+For Ubuntu 22.04 and driver version < stable_775_20_20231219, the performance on Linux kernel 6.2.0 is worse than Linux kernel 5.19.0.
+You can use `sudo apt update && sudo apt install -y intel-i915-dkms intel-fw-gpu` to install the latest driver to solve this issue (need to reboot OS).

 Tips: You can use `sudo apt list --installed | grep intel-i915-dkms` to check your intel-i915-dkms's version, the version should be latest and >= `1.23.9.11.231003.15+i19-1`.

-#### 2. Driver installation meet unmet dependencies: intel-i915-dkms
+#### 2. Driver installation unmet dependencies error: intel-i915-dkms

-The last apt install command of the driver installation may get following error:
+The last apt install command of the driver installation may produce the following error:

 ```
 The following packages have unmet dependencies: